 Sarah L. Coffin, Ph.D.

 Sarah L. Coffin, Ph.D., is an associate professor and the director of the Master of Science in Urban Planning and Development program at Saint Louis University.
 Her work focuses on economic and community development with an emphasis on the challenges facing distressed communities.
-Coffin holds a Ph.D. in City and Regional Planning from the Georgia Institute of Technology in Atlanta, Georgia.
+Coffin holds a Ph.D. in City and Regional Planning from the Georgia Institute of Technology in Atlanta.

 How she connects to flourishing: "Human flourishing happens when people feel connected to place.
 I think about this